Vikas-Eranki/DM--Smartphone-Usage-and-app-trends/hypothesis_and_innovation.md

   1. Segment apps by `Type` (Free, Paid).
   2. Compare `Rating` and `Installs` using **t-tests**.
-  3. Visualize differences using bar plots.
+  3. Visualize differences using bar or violin plots.
   4. Analyze correlation between price and rating.

 ---